Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Introduction

 CNNs typically have a large memory footprint~\cite{chen2016eyeriss}, mainly due to a large number of synaptic weights that they maintain.
 Storing and accessing the synaptic weights from the DRAM constitute the dominant portion of energy consumption in CNNs~\cite{chen2016eyeriss}.
 To tackle this problem, recently-proposed accelerators focus on reducing the DRAM accesses by exploiting data locality~\cite{chen2014diannao, chen2016eyeriss, shi2015a, dally2016eie, mocha}.
-Another approach compresses in-memory data to reduce the memory footprint and data transfer overhead of CNNs~\cite{dally2016eie}.
+Another approach compresses in-memory data to reduce the memory footprint and data transfer overheads of CNNs~\cite{dally2016eie}.
 Although these approaches improve energy consumption by reducing DRAM accesses, a CNN accelerator still suffers from high DRAM refresh overhead.
 Figure~\ref{fig:cnn_energy_breakdown} shows the energy breakdown of three well-known CNNs, AlexNet~\cite{hinton2012imagenet}, LeNet~\cite{lecun1998gradient}, and GoogleNet~\cite{szegedy2015going}, which are implemented on an architecture similar to the state-of-the-art Eyeriss~\cite{chen2016eyeriss} CNN accelerator.\footnote{Our methodology and accelerator architecture are described in Section~\ref{sec:rtc_concepts}.} The figure shows that the DRAM refresh overhead constitutes a portion as large as 15\% for AlexNet and GoogleNet, which are examples of large CNNs, and 47\% for LeNet, which is a relatively smaller CNN.
-For these evaluations, we assume a DRAM as small as 2GB.
-For higher capacity DRAM, which is common in systems today, the refresh overhead is responsible for even larger portions of the overall energy consumption~\cite{liu2012raidr} (See Section~\ref{sec:results}).
-Thus, it is critical to investigate and develop techniques for reducing DRAM refresh overhead for implementing energy-efficient CNNs.
+For these evaluations, we assume 2\,GB total DRAM capacity.
+For higher capacity DRAM, which is common in systems today, the refresh overhead is responsible for even larger portions of the overall DRAM energy consumption~\cite{liu2012raidr} (see Section~\ref{sec:sensitivity_dram_density}).
+Thus, it is critical to investigate and develop techniques that reduce the DRAM refresh overhead for implementing energy-efficient CNNs.